 Now onto the items that make traveling with littles less of a headache:

-While the above will elevate your travel experience, here’s a quick packing check-list for items I’ve learned through experience should always make it in your carry-on:
+While the above will elevate your travel experience, here’s a quick check-list for items I’ve learned through experience should always make it in your carry-on:

 Keep all of your important documents in one place.
 You’ll need your passports and boarding passes, but don’t forget any necessary visas and a pen for filling out arrival cards.
 If you’re traveling alone with young children, bring a copy of your children’s birth certificates, as well as a copy of your marriage certificate or significant other’s passport.